AlexGuojl/Phylogenetic-diversity-across-the-complete-tree-of-life/README.md

 # figure_script.R
 All the figures in this paper (except figure 5 and figure S1) were generated through this code.
 All input files required for this script is provided with the manuscript.
+All datasets for making figures are available here: https://zenodo.org/records/16879538.